calaldees/teachingWorkshops/teacherEducation/cpd.md

 Actively seek out coaching relationships with other teachers

 * Instructional Coaching - [Top-down observation and feedback models are flawed.
 Time for change](https://teacherhead.com/2020/01/25/top-down-observation-and-feedback-models-are-flawed-time-for-change/) @teacherhead
-    * > I’m now working on the principle that observers can only form hunches, opinions and offer ideas… this info only turns into feedback of any value once it’s been filtered by the teacher and meshed into their existing plans of action and sense of the problems they face.
+    * > I’m now working on the principle that observers can only form hunches, opinions and offer ideas.
+      > This info only turns into feedback of any value once it’s been filtered by the teacher and meshed into their existing plans of action and sense of the problems they face.
     * > I’d willingly concede that most of the top-down fly-by feedback I’ve given over the years has been ignored or wrong with no impact on teaching quality.
-    > Because I was giving it – not helping the teacher to generate it; imposing my agenda, not helping the teacher with theirs.
+    * > Because I was giving it – not helping the teacher to generate it; imposing my agenda, not helping the teacher with theirs.
     * > In my experience, leaders under all the pressure the accountability system has sent their way, have developed an over-inflated sense of the value and impact of their lesson observations.
 * [Leverage observations](https://improvingteaching.co.uk/2014/12/15/archimedean-leadership-2-what-are-leverage-observations-or-how-would-yo-yo-ma-feed-back/) 2014 Harry Fletcher-Wood
     * Requirements